ami-onodera/ami-onodera/README.md

 ## Current Status <img src="https://media.giphy.com/media/QWpIhanH9vo5wgAo7O/giphy.gif" width="80">
-My focus now is on deepening my knowledge of React as I take the [Front-end Web Development](https://www.redi-school.org/berlin-career-program) React course at the **ReDi School of Digital Integration**.
-I am also taking the Full Stack JavaScript track on [Treehouse](https://teamtreehouse.com/tracks/full-stack-javascript) and of course, I continue to develop some independent projects. 🎯
+My focus now is on deepening my knowledge of React as I take the [Front-end Web Development](https://www.redi-school.org/berlin-career-program) React course at the **ReDi School of Digital Integration**, and of course, I continue to develop some independent projects. 🎯

+During the month of March, I will be participating in the Piscine from 42 Wolfsburg.
+This is a very intensive trial to the school's admission, counting over 70h of work a week.

 _**I am looking for my first job as a Junior Front-End developer and open to opportunities in Berlin area or remote. 🙌**_